Sustainability | GovernanceSustainable Procurement

 |Worker dispatch and labor agencies (high-risk countries in Asia)||Every year||

-The TDK Group includes items relating to CSR, such as legal compliance, environmental protection, respect for human rights, and product safety, in basic business contracts and regularly implements CSR self-checks to confirm the status of CSR efforts of suppliers.
+The TDK Group includes items relating to CSR, such as legal compliance, environmental protection, prohibition of forced labor, respect for human rights, and product safety, in basic business contracts and regularly implements CSR self-checks to confirm the status of CSR efforts of suppliers.

 The CSR self-check list, which is based on items required by the RBA, consists of a total of 60 items considered especially important by TDK, including the categories of human rights and labor, the environment, health and safety, fair trade and ethics, and information security.
 Through this process, we request suppliers to report the status of their management systems and efforts in each category.
-In fiscal 2022 it was confirmed that 4,403 material suppliers (excluding suppliers of nonproduction materials, such as office equipment) were CSR-compliant suppliers.
+In fiscal 2023, approximately 4,300 material suppliers (excluding suppliers of nonproduction materials, such as office equipment) have been confirmed as CSR-compliant suppliers.

 Supplier Partnership System